IamSoo/tl-data-eng-interview/README.md

 ## The Challenge
 We need to download movies related data, do some transformation and insert the result into the db.
 Then any BI/analytics tool can extract those data to show it in beautiful charts.
 This should also be reproducible and automated.
-The problem that we are solving with this assignment are:
+The problem we are solving with this assignment are:

 * Orchestration : *We need to run the job as a scheduled task, so a cron job or a tool with cron feature has to be used.*